chinguyen21/kc-travel-project/README.md

 # Travel app (Ruby on Rails Application)

-A travel app made with Ruby, Rails, Bootstrap, and SQLite
+A travel app made with Ruby, Rails, Bootstrap, HTML, CSS, and SQLite

 ## TOOL